 Directors’ Responsibilities for Financial Statements

 During each financial period, the Directors are responsible for the preparation of the financial statements that give a true and fair view of the state of affairs of the Group and of its results and cash flows during the relevant period.
 In preparing the financial statements for the year, the Directors selected and applied consistently appropriate accounting policies, made careful and reasonable judgments and estimates, and prepared the financial statements on a going concern basis.
 The Directors are responsible for the filing of appropriate accounting records that reasonably and accurately disclose the financial position of the Company at any time.
 The Board is not aware so far of any significant uncertain events or circumstances which would affect the business of the Company or its ability to continue its operation.
-The responsibilities of the Company’s external auditor are set out in the Independent Auditor’s Report on pages 83 to 88 of the annual report.
+The responsibilities of the Company’s external auditor are set out in the Independent Auditor’s Report on pages 87 to 92 of the annual report.

 Board Meeting Procedures

 The Board held regular meetings during the year.
-The company secretary of the Company (the “Company Secretary”) assists the chairman in establishing the meeting agenda, and each Director/committee member may request the inclusion of items in the agenda.
+The company secretary of the Company (the “Company Secretary”) assists the chairman of the Board in establishing the meeting agenda, and each Director/committee member may request the inclusion of items in the agenda.
 The date and agenda of the Board meeting will be available to the Directors at least 14 days in advance and related documents will be available to the Directors at least 7 days in advance to enable each Director to fully understand the matters to be discussed and make an informed opinion.
 Draft and final versions of the minutes of Board meetings and Board committee meetings prepared in sufficient details by the secretary of the meetings, were circulated to the Directors for their comment and record respectively.
 Originals of such minutes, being kept by the Company Secretary, are open for inspection at any reasonable time on reasonable notice by any Director.
 Each Director has the right to seek independent professional advice in furtherance of his/her duties at the expense of the Company.
 No Director has requested to seek professional advice as mentioned above during the year.

 If a Director has a conflict of interest in a matter to be considered at the meetings of the Board and the committee which the Board has determined to be material, such Director may express his/her recommendations but shall not be counted in the quorum and shall abstain from voting on the relevant resolution.

-All Directors have unrestricted access to the Company Secretary who is responsible for ensuring that the Board/committee procedures are complied with, and for advising the Board/committee(s) on compliance matters.
+All Directors have unrestricted access to the Company Secretary who is responsible for ensuring that the Board/ committee procedures are complied with, and for advising the Board/committee(s) on compliance matters.

 Attendance at Meetings and Time Commitment of Directors

-During 2024, the attendance of the Board members at general meetings, the meetings of the Board and respective committees were as follows:
+During 2025, the attendance of the Board members at general meetings, the meetings of the Board and respective committees were as follows:

 Attendance in person/number of meetings held